 Different Groups to be included in assessment Possible positive or negative impact on group/s?
-Describe potential impact (positive effects and negative impacts or potential barriers) Action/s (including details of a full EIA to be completed if required/relevant) Note: Actions should be directly related to the potential impacts identified.
-Age YES The budget saving proposal doesn't have any direct impact to this group, but there may be a cumulative affect due to a reduction in the overall quality of service to all customers (as described below) which may have an age related impact when other factors are taken into account.
+YES/NO Describe potential impact (positive effects and negative impacts or potential barriers) Action/s (including details of a full EIA to be completed if required/relevant) Note: Actions should be directly related to the potential impacts identified.
+The challenge is complex but considerable planning is going into preparing for the welfare reform changes in 2013 and in maintaining systems thinking principles in the service to minimise failure and waste.
+The additional demands of the localisation agenda and social fund administration have been recognised early and finance and resources are being organised to deal with the extra burden.
+To use Hyperlinks press the 'Ctrl' key and ri ght-click on the underlined link - each guidance section has a link back to the question.
+Complete all three colu imns for each grou up (Link to Guidance) Age (YES The budget saving proposal doesn't have any direct impact to this group, but there may be a cumulative affect due to a reduction in the overall quality of service to all customers (as described below) which may have an age related impact when other factors are taken into account.
 The major welfare reform changes are subject to separate EIAs, one for Council Tax Support and one for the transfer of the Social Fund responsibility to the Council.
 These two EIAs detail how this specific group is impacted by the particular reform.
 Indirectly those who are elderly have a higher dependency on services that we occasionally provide, such as home visits, and may be disadvantaged if it is necessary to limit this service as a result of budget savings.
-There could also be changes to our plans for more pro-active work, designed to engage constructively with individuals who need our help.
-Additionally, the capacity to work with representative groups such as YAC and Age Concern may be restricted.
-Full EIA for specific welfare reforms (done) Use of additional government grant and specific internal funding for resourcing to deal with pre-emptive work and extra administrative burden.
+There could also be changes to our plans for more pro-active work, designed to engage Full EIA for specific welfare reforms (done) Use of additional government grant and specific internal funding for resourcing to deal with pre-emptive work and extra administrative burden.
 Rationalisation of existing resources to maximise the value of first contact with the customer and minimise double handling, error and cost.
 Intelligent use of technology in terms of automated communication with other benefit agencies and online claiming.
-Disability YES The budget saving proposal doesn't introduce any direct impact to this group but there may be a cumulative affect due to a reduction in the overall quality of service to all customers which may have a disability related impact when other factors are taken into account.
-The major welfare reform changes are Full EIA for specific welfare reforms (done) Use of additional government grant and specific internal funding for resourcing to deal with pre-emptive work and extra administrative burden.